tighten/ziggy/README.md

 ![Ziggy Javascript Laravel Routes Example](http://i.imgur.com/m6C9Cfy.gif)

 Ziggy creates a Blade directive which you can include in your views.
 This will include a JS object of named routes, keyed by name, as well as a global `route()` helper function which you can use to access your routes in your JS.
+It's called ziggy because I didn't want to call it `laravel-named-routes-in-js`.
+So sue me.

 ### Installation